Covid-19 Information

 3. Novavax (traditional)

+• The Novavax Covid vaccine only contains protein (similar to flu or other vaccines).
 As a result, it has must fewer side effects as compared to the mRNA vaccines.

 Information for Patients, Prior to Your Appointment